russross/schedule/README.md

 The pin is randomized each time a schedule is generated, with "pin" being the mean and "pindev" as its standard deviation.
 The default parameters of 95 and 5, respectively, mean that on each run a new pin (usually near 95) will be chosen.
-Each time the system goes to place a course, it will randomly choose to retain the old placement if possible (if the
-The "pin" parameter determines how likely it is that an existing placement will be retained for a course vs. randomizing that course's placement.
-A high pin percentage means it is likely that the course will be pinned in place and not allowed to move.

-The pin is randomized each time a schedule is generated, with "pin" being the mean and "pindev" as its standard deviation.
-The default parameters of 95 and 5, respectively, mean that on each run a new pin (usually near 95) will be chosen.
-Each time the system goes to place a course, it will randomly choose to retain the old placement if possible (if the
-The "pin" parameter determines how likely it is that an existing placement will be retained for a course vs. randomizing that course's placement.
-A high pin percentage means it is likely that the course will be pinned in place and not allowed to move.

-The pin is randomized each time a schedule is generated, with "pin" being the mean and "pindev" as its standard deviation.
-The default parameters of 95 and 5, respectively, mean that on each run a new pin (usually near 95) will be chosen.
-Each time the system goes to place a course, it will randomly choose to retain the old placement if possible (if the
-The "pin" parameter determines how likely it is that an existing placement will be retained for a course vs. randomizing that course's placement.
-A high pin percentage means it is likely that the course will be pinned in place and not allowed to move.

-The pin is randomized each time a schedule is generated, with "pin" being the mean and "pindev" as its standard deviation.
-The default parameters of 95 and 5, respectively, mean that on each run a new pin (usually near 95) will be chosen.
 Say this value is 93.
 Each time the system goes to place a course, it will roll the dice and choose to retain the old placement if possible (if the value rolled